Susan Brownmiller, author of the landmark book on sexual assault, ‘Against Our Will,’ dies at 90

 "Man's structural capacity to rape and woman's corresponding structural vulnerability are as basic to the physiology of both our sexes as the primal act of sex itself," she wrote.

 In her 1999 memoir "In Our Time," Brownmiller likened the writing of "Against Our Will" to "shooting an arrow into a bulls-eye in very slow motion."
-A book that Brownmiller started in the early 1970s, after hearing stories from friends that made her shriek “with dismay.”
-The title was chosen as a main selection of the Book-of-the-Month Club and considered newsworthy enough for Brownmiller to be interviewed on the "Today" show by Barbara Walters.
+Brownmiller started the book in the early 1970s after hearing stories from friends that made her shriek “with dismay.”
+It was chosen as a main selection of the Book-of-the-Month Club and considered newsworthy enough for Brownmiller to be interviewed on the "Today" show by Barbara Walters.
 In 1976, Time magazine placed her picture on its cover, along with Billie Jean King, Betty Ford and nine others as "Women of the Year."

 Brownmiller's book inspired survivors to tell their stories, women to organize rape crisis centers and helped lead to the passage of marital rape laws.
 It was also received with fear, confusion and anger.
 Brownmiller remembered a newspaper reporter shouting at her, "You have no right to disturb my mind like this!"